Most accessed

 To address the issues of incomplete representation of temporal and spatial features, neglect of inference completion for unknown nodes, and lack of uncertainty estimation, a spatio-temporal data imputation method with uncertainty-aware capabilities, named the graph Transformer neural process (GraphformerNP), is proposed.
 This method utilizes a local graph convolutional neural network (GCN) and Transformer to learn the joint deterministic representation of spatial and temporal features.
 By incorporating a neural process, it learns latent variables for missing locations through latent state transitions, enabling the completion of missing values and providing uncertainty estimation.
 Adequate spatiotemporal feature representation improves the accuracy of imputation, inference completion of unknown nodes compensates for the problem of sparse sensor deployment, and uncertainty estimation enhances the reliability of deployment decisions in real-world critical applications.
 The experiments on multiple datasets have verified the accuracy and effectiveness of the method, and provided valuable reliability references for uncertainty estimation.

-• WANG Canlin1, WANG Junhui1, LI Chao1, ZHANG Bailin2, ZHANG Runxu2, XING Haozhe1
+• WANG Canlin, WANG Junhui, LI Chao, ZHANG Bailin, ZHANG Runxu, XING Haozhe

 Journal of Army Engineering University of PLA.
 2025, 4(4): 30-35. https://doi.org/10.12018/j.issn.2097-0730.20250127001